Putting the Well into Your Wellbeing

 Makenzie Peterson, MSc

 Born and raised in Alaska, Peterson graduated from the University of Utah with an MSc in Health Promotion & Health Education.
 Her expertise focuses on the health and wellbeing field, including having worked at a MIT/Harvard-sponsored start-up in the Harvard Innovation Lab focusing on educating college students on health topics.
 Makenzie is also a health and wellness coach, certified rape crisis counselor, and opioid overdose prevention educator.
-As Cornell University’s CVM Wellbeing Program Director, she provides individual and group non-clinical counseling and referral services to support the wellbeing of students, faculty, and staff.
+As Cornell University’s CVM Wellness Program Director, she provides individual and group non-clinical counseling and referral services to support the wellbeing of students, faculty, and staff.
 She also develops health education programming and speaks on topics such as; mental and physical health, stress reduction, suicide prevention, compassion fatigue and burnout, mindfulness meditation, interpersonal communication, violence prevention, imposter syndrome, growth mindsets and resiliency, alcohol and substance use, and a variety of other wellbeing-related topics.